 The master’s project is an opportunity for students to create a product that could be used in the real world (such as a new treatment manual or intervention plan).
 Students use existing research to formulate the new material.
 More information can be found in section V of the CRMH student handbook.

-Students are expected to attend the spring and fall semesters in person.
+If COVID-19 allows, students are expected to attend the spring and fall semesters in person.
 Two summer classes are held online.
 Class schedules vary across semesters, and typically one or two classes are held in the evenings.

 Yes.
 Students may complete their coursework on a part-time basis.
 The program of study for part-time students may last up to four years.
 Contact the division for more information.

 We do accept transfer credit hours, but there are stipulations.
-The course must be a graduate level class, the grade for the course(s) you wish to transfer must be a B or higher, and the course(s) cannot be a pass/fail class.
-We do not accept more than 20% of total credit requirements for the program from another institution (approximately 4 classes).
+The course must be a graduate-level class, the grade for the course(s) you wish to transfer must be a B or higher, and the course(s) cannot be a pass/fail class.
+We do not accept more than 20% of the total credit requirements for the program from another institution (approximately 4 classes).
 Pending your acceptance into the program, the faculty would need a copy of your official transcript and the syllabi for the courses that you would like to transfer to evaluate the objectives and learning outcomes of those courses to make sure they meet the requirements for this program.

 Many students in our program work part-time while attending school full time.
 It takes good time management skills and organization, but it is possible.